sisinflab-swot/cowl/docs/about/index.rst

 What is this?
 =============

-*Cowl* is a lightweight C API for working with OWL 2 ontologies, developed by `SisInf Lab <swot_url_>`_ at the `Polytechnic University of Bari <poliba_url_>`_.
+*Cowl* is a lightweight C/C++ API for working with OWL 2 ontologies, developed by `SisInf Lab <swot_url_>`_ at the `Polytechnic University of Bari <poliba_url_>`_.

 Motivation